fideloper/Learnix/007-Controlling-Processes.md

 The */proc* directory contains information generated on the fly by the kernel.
 You can view items here directly for more obscure information on processes.
 They are organized by PID - /proc/1 for instance shows info on `init`.

+## Trace processes
+There are commands to let you observer all the actions and signals a process does and receives.

+	$ sudo strace -p 4657 # Trace pid 5657, which might be 'top'.
+Reads from /proc

+`strace` goodies:

+* -f followed forked processes (Use with httpd as it spawn many child processes)
+* -e file options show file operations only

+## Runaway processes
+If you find processes you want to check into, get information about them before deciding to kill them.

+Use `ps` or `top` go see system resource usage.
+Use `uptime` to show load averages.

+When in `top`, hit the `f` key and select DATA.
+DATA indicates the amount of memory in each processes's data and stack.

+For file system issues, use `dk -k` shows filesystem use.
+Use `du` to find the largest folders and keep narrowing down until the offenders are found.